IBM/deploy-graph-db-container/README.md

     $ kubectl delete pv -l type=local
     persistentvolume "pv-volume" deleted
     ```
-* If you want to delete the Kubernetes sceret containing OrientDB password, then you can run the following command.
+* If you want to delete the Kubernetes sceret containing OrientDB password, then run the following command.
     ```
     $ kubectl delete secret orientdb-pass
     secret "orientdb-pass" deleted
     ```
-* For debugging purposes, if you want to inspect the logs of OrientDB service, then you can run the following command.
+* For debugging purposes, if you want to inspect the logs of OrientDB service, then run the following command.
     ```
     $ kubectl get pods # Get the name of the OrientDB pod
     $ kubectl logs [OrientDB pod name]
+    ```
+* If you want to delete your Bluemix Kubernetes Lite cluster, then run the following command.
+    ```
+    $ bx cs cluster-rm mycluster
+    Remove the cluster? [mycluster] (Y/N)> Y
+    Removing cluster mycluster...
+    OK
     ```

 # References